Squantor/playgrounds/software/multiproject_c_cpp/README.md

-# software playground
+# multi project software playgrounds
-Various tryouts
+Various tryouts in a multiproject build system
 ## Project list
 Here is a list of the various projects that I feel are worth documenting.
 ## Building